informatics-phka/EduRent/README.md

 - Permissions:
   - Ensure that the edurent directory and files have the appropriate permissions for the web server to read and execute.

+### Errors

+#### php_network_getaddresses: getaddrinfo failed: No address associated with hostname
+Double-check the database host configuration in db_connect.php.
+If using "localhost", ensure your MySQL server is running locally or update the host to the correct database server address.

+#### Message could not be sent.
+Mailer Error
+Verify that the correct SMTP credentials are provided in mailer.php.
+Ensure you have configured the correct host, port, and security settings (e.g., SSL/TLS).

 <!-- CONTRIBUTING -->